eagle840/killercoda-labs/workInProgress/dotnet_xunit/step2.md

+WIP I get error on this, try step 3

 To set up XUnit testing with a simple console .NET project called myApp, you can follow these steps:

 1. Create a new console .NET project called myApp: